apk/gnord/README.md

 You are expected to run this behind nginx or similar, even if just for SSL.

-It serves the current directory and thus must be started there.

 ## Other

+By default it serves the current directory and thus must be started there.
+Use
+`--path <dir>` to change.

-Default listener port ist `127.0.0.1:4040`.
+Default listener port is `127.0.0.1:4040`.
+Use `--addr host:port` to change.
+Binding to localhost is recommended, but not enforced
+(nor made easy in any way).